 - A claims process that helps employees and employers

 We prioritise the welfare of your clients’ employees throughout the claims process.
 We draw on in-house clinical expertise to give insights and offer genuine empathy with each member’s situation.
-In addition we have dedicated expert claims teams focusing on areas such as cancer, women’s health, heart conditions, psychiatric and back, neck, muscle or joint pain to make sure these conditions are dealt with sensitively.
+In addition we have dedicated expert claims teams focusing on areas such as cancer, heart conditions, mental health, and back, neck, muscle or joint pain to make sure these conditions are dealt with sensitively.

 Our in-house clinicians also work closely with the advisers taking calls, listening in and offering advice if necessary – then speaking with relevant consultants to find the most appropriate clinical journey for the employee.

 The net effect for your clients is a claims process that helps reduce the stress involved in making a claim, providing an efficient journey to help them with a return to health - getting them back to work quicker.
 For more information about our claims process, please see the claims tab at the top of the page.

 - Healthpoint: efficient scheme management

 When your clients choose Medical History Disregarded or New Moratorium underwriting, we’ll give them access to Healthpoint – our online portal for managing scheme membership.
 By using Healthpoint, group administrators can save time by managing membership details in real-time and producing reports on claims to date immediately.